TABLE OF CONTENTS

 Step 4: Responsibility for Every Task

-It’s important to ensure that every task in the project has at least one stakeholder who is Responsible for it.
-This guarantees that no task is overlooked and that each aspect of the project has someone taking charge.
+It’s important to ensure that every task in the project has at least one stakeholder who is Responsible.
+This guarantees that each aspect of the project has someone in charge.

 Step 5: Sole Accountability

 Each task should have only one Accountable stakeholder.
-If there are multiple stakeholders listed as Accountable for a single task, it can lead to confusion and a lack of clear ownership.
 In cases where conflicts arise due to multiple Accountable parties, it’s essential to resolve these issues to maintain a clear chain of accountability.

 Step 6: Sharing and Agreement